The Homotopy Braces Formality Morphism: The cohomology of and fSGraphs and SGraphs

-This section supplements the proof of proposition \ref{prop:SGraphscohom} by computing some cohomologies appearing in there.
-Concretely, we want to know the cohomology of two complexes, corresponding to cases $\fSGraphs$ and $\SGraphs$ in the aforementioned proof.
+Let us fill the remaining gap in the proof of Proposition \ref{prop:SGraphscohom} above by computing the cohomology of the complex $(E_1', \delta_{1,0})$ appearing there.
+We will separately consider the cases $\fSGraphs$ and $\SGraphs$.
 Very similar computations can be found in \cite{megrt}.

-\subsection{$\fSGraphs$ case}
+\subsubsection{$\fSGraphs$ case}

 Let us compute the cohomology of the complex $(E_1', \delta_{1,0})$ from the proof of proposition \ref{prop:SGraphscohom}.
 To recall, elements of $E_1'$ are linear combinations of directed graphs with internal and external vertices, modulo graphs with valence 1 internal vertices whose incident edge is incoming.
 The differential is given by splitting vertices, thus producing one new internal vertex as usual.